Hapax-Legonemon/parameter-efficient/README.md

 * Change the file  /home/youruser/mmf/mmf/models/vilbert.py by the file in this repository.

-## Hardware
-We used a Nvidia DGX-1 station for training, with 4 GPUS V100.
-However, you do not need such a machine to perform the experiments.
-With an 8GB GPU (eg GTX 1080), and reducing the batch size, you can reproduce our results.

 ## Tips

 * First use the HMD dataset, do the 3 types of training.
 Then start working with the MMH dataset.